ibm-cloud-docs/dr-automation-powervs/getting-started-with-powerVS.md

 3. (Optional) Expand the **Advanced orchestrator configuration** to modify the default values of storage tier and machine type for the Orchestrator VM, by default **Tier1** is selected for Storage tier and **s922** is selected for machine type.

-4. If you have enabled **Orchestrator HA** on manage page.
+4. If you have enabled **Orchestrator HA**.
 Provide standby orchestrator details.
 5. Review all settings and click **Deploy Orchestrator** to begin the deployment.